hoggio/codetechtv/README.md

 ## About The Project

 A Next.js and MongoDB built react web application.
 Featuring the YouTube API and a video player, codetech tv provides the user with free coding tutorials.
-Using next-auth, the user can sign in with Google oauth.
+Users can sign in with Google oauth and next-auth.

 ### Built With